whydenyscry/Lyapunov-Exponents/README.md

 ## Example

-The Rössler Attractor in the [ExampleOfUse.mlx](ExampleOfUse/ExampleOfUse.pdf) was chosen as an example.
+The Rössler Attractor in the [ExampleOfUse.mlx](ExampleOfUse/ExampleOfUse.pdf) was chosen as an example:

 $$
 \begin{cases}